Actility LoRa

 New value window part 2 LoRa protocol add new value

-The value configuration maps the value in the payload of a message type to the Cumulocity IoT data.
+The value configuration maps the value in the payload of a message type to the Cumulocity data.

-Under Message type, configure the Message ID according to your device message specification and map it to the Cumulocity IoT data.
+Under Message type, configure the Message ID according to your device message specification and map it to the Cumulocity data.
 The message ID is the numeric value identifying the message type.
 It will be matched with the message ID found in the source specified on the device protocol main page (that is, Payload or FPort).
 The message ID must be entered in decimal numbers (not hex).

 In this example payload structure the message ID is “1”.